fulldanad/pb/README.md

+#THIS DOCKER IMAGE DOES NOT WORK - I have raised an issue and hope to find a solution soon.

 # **Participatory Budgeting Platform** #
 The Participatory Budgeting Platform has been developed by the [Stanford Crowdsourced Democracy Team](http://voxpopuli.stanford.edu/).
 The platform is being used by many cities across the United States for hosting participatory budgeting elections.
 You can check out the live platform hosted at [https://pbstanford.org/](https://pbstanford.org/).